 Mini Quiche Lorraine Bites

 I love quiche.
 It is such an easy thing to make and keeps well.
 It works for breakfast, dinner, lunch, or snacks.
-I especially like making mini quiche bites so you get more of the delicious crust in every bite.
+And are perfect for holiday party appetizers!

 And quiche Lorraine is one of my absolute favorites.
 You really can’t go wrong with that mixture of bacon, green onion and cheese.
 When I gave up dairy, we made them without cheese using a hash brown crust and ghee (forgive the old pic).